Board and Staff

 Board of Directors

 Prior to joining The Maddox Fund, Kaki was the Director of GivingMatters.com at the Community Foundation of Middle Tennessee.
 Kaki served as the founding Executive Director of Renewal House, a residential recovery community for women and their children and Reconciliation, a nonprofit serving families of inmates.
-Kaki has also served as the association pastor of a large Nashville congregation and as a chaplain for Alive Hospice.
+Kaki has also served as the associate pastor of a large Nashville congregation and as a chaplain for Alive Hospice.

 Kaki’s volunteer work focuses on issues of immigration reform and affordable housing.
 She volunteered to visit Tennessee death row inmates for 32 years.